prettier/prettier-eslint-cli/README.md

 #### --prettier

-Passes prettier configuration options to prettier-eslint, such as `trailingComma` or `singleQuote`, using the dot-notation.
+Passes prettier configuration options to prettier-eslint, such as `trailingComma` or `singleQuote`, using the same options as in prettier.

-For example: `prettier-eslint --prettier.trailing-comma es5`
+For example: `prettier-eslint --trailing-comma es5`

 The options supported are the same as [prettier-eslint](https://github.com/prettier/prettier-eslint#prettieroptions-object)